itsthistim/astro-template/README.md

 pnpm create astro@latest -- --template itsthistim/astro-template
 ```

 A minimal Astro template with Docker configuration, local fonts, somewhat opinionated default styles and a few useful components.

+## 📝 Using this template for your own project

+When you use this template for a new site, make sure to update the following values:

+- **[Dockerfile](https://github.com/itsthistim/astro-template/blob/master/Dockerfile)**: Update the nginx config filename to the corresponding rendering method your project uses (either `nginx.ssr.conf` or `nginx.static.conf`).
+You can delete the unused config file.

+- **[docker-compose.yml](https://github.com/itsthistim/astro-template/blob/master/docker-compose.yml)**: Change `image` and `container_name` to match your new project, and adjust ports if necessary.

+- **nginx.conf**: Change `server_name` to your domain(s), and update the port and SSL certificate paths if needed.

 ## 🧞 Commands